MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMConflictingRecord.md

 ```

 ## DESCRIPTION
-The **Get-CMConflictingRecord** cmdlet gets one or more conflicting Microsoft System Center Configuration Manager record objects.
+The **Get-CMConflictingRecord** cmdlet gets one or more conflicting Configuration Manager record objects.

 When Configuration Manager recognizes a new client, it uses hardware information to check whether it previously created a record for that computer.
 For example, you might have reinstalled the operating system.